-Agra is famous for its quintessential portrayal of true love in the form of a world renowned monument “The Taj Mahal”, however, there are much more additions than the single monument to the tourist places in Agra.
+Agra is famous for its quintessential portrayal of true love in the form of a world-renowned monument “The Taj Mahal”, however, there are many more additions than the single monument to the tourist places in Agra.

 First things first: Reaching Agra

-Agra is easily accessible through all the three basic modes of transportation namely Air, Rail and Road.
-As it is a famous tourist spot hence conveyance inside the city is never a problem.
+Agra is easily accessible through all the three basic modes of transportation namely Air, Rail, and Road.

 As you proceed through this post, get ready to get a peep through to how you can cherish the most out of your next trip to Agra.